XRCPlatform/xrhodiumnode/README.md

 BitCoin Implementation in C#
 ----------------------------

-BitCoin Rhodium is an implementation of the Bitcoin in C# on the [.NET Core] platform.
+BitCoin Rhodium is an implementation of the BitCoin in C# on the [.NET Core] platform.
 Node allow to run BRhodium Node.
 Code is based on [NBitcoin](https://github.com/MetacoSA/NBitcoin) ans [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode) project.

 BitCoin Rhodium using POW algo only.